kingston-hackSpace/All-about_LEDs/Basic_LED.md

 - 3V coin cell (alkaline):

   - You don't need a resistor.
 Coin cells have high internal resistance.
+The LED positive lead should only touch battery positive side, while the negative lead should touch its negative side.
+See reference image here.

 - Two AA batteries (alkaline)